Analysis of random walks on a hexagonal lattice: Introduction

 Our study is first finalized to obtain a closed-form result of the probability generating function and of the probability distribution of the random walk on the hexagonal lattice.
 This is performed by considering a partition of the state space into two sets, i.e.\ the states visited at even and odd times.
 Then, the iterative equations of the relevant probabilities for the two sets are expressed in a suitable way.
-A similar approach has been used by Di Crescenzo {\em et al.}\ \cite{DMM2014} for the analysis of random walks in continuous time characterized by alternating rates.
+A similar approach has been used by \cite{DMM2014} for the analysis of random walks in continuous time characterized by alternating rates.
 Some auxiliary results are also obtained, such as certain symmetry properties of the state probabilities and the relevant moments, including the covariance.
 The validity of a customary convergence to a 2-dimensional Brownian motion is also shown.
-Differently from previous investigations oriented to computing numerical quantities of interest, such as critical exponents (see de Forcrand {\em et al.}\ \cite{de_Forcrand}, for instance), our approach is mainly theoretical.
+Differently from previous investigations oriented to computing numerical quantities of interest, such as critical exponents (see \cite{de_Forcrand}, for instance), our approach is mainly theoretical.
 Indeed, we remark that our study leads to closed-form results even in the general case of non-constant one-step transition probabilities.
+For general results on other types of discrete-time random walks see the contributions by \cite{Katzenbeisser}, \cite{Bohm} and \cite{Panny}.

 Our second aim is to investigate two different forms of asymptotic behavior of the random walk on the hexagonal lattice, by making use of some applications of the G\"artner Ellis Theorem.
-About this topic we recall the text by Feng and Kurtz \cite{FK2006} for a wide study on sample path large deviations for general Markov processes.
+About this topic we recall the text by \cite{FK2006} for a wide study on sample path large deviations for general Markov processes.
+It is worth pointing out that our results concerning the large deviation principle (LDP for short) can be used to evaluate some quantities of interest in applied contexts, such as estimates of hitting probabilities that are relevant for Monte Carlo simulation through the importance sampling technique (see, for instance, the overview in \cite{BlanchetLam2012}, or Section 5 and 6 of \cite{Asmussen}, and \cite{Collamore2002}.)

+In conclusion, we also face the first-passage-time problem of the considered random walk through straight-line boundaries.
+We first investigate the ``taboo probability'' concerning transitions on the nodes of the hexagonal lattice that avoid the boundary.
+Suitable symmetry conditions allow us to obtain closed-form expressions of such taboo probabilities and, in turn, of the corresponding first-passage-time probabilities.
+An example of the usefulness of these results in the context of polymer science is provided at the end of Section 5.
+We note that obtaining closed-form expressions for random walks on lattices generally is not an easy task.